Everything You Need to Know About Home EV Charging Stations

 EV Charger

 With gas prices on the rise, more consumers are considering an electric vehicle (EV).
-One of the top concerns of new EV owners is how to charge their EV.
+One of the top concerns of new EV owners is how to charge their EVs.
 Home chargers are by far the most convenient way to charge your electric car's battery.

 These 240-volt Level 2 chargers are many times faster than the Level 1 (120-volt) that the EV might have been sold with and are a lot less expensive than charging at local DC fast-charging stations.